Service dogs are woven through history for thousands of years, from herding sheep on a…

 They are multi-talented when it comes to the task they can perform daily.
 When hunting down suspects or narcotics, these dogs stand out with determination and are calm while working under pressure.

-The German Shepherd breed has been used as police dogs for over 100 years, as theyre were naturally bred to work.
+The German Shepherd breed was bred for work and has been used as police dogs for over 100 years.

 These easily trained working dogs have played a big part in the growth and success of the K9 police force over the years, and they deserve all of the notoriety they receive from society.